 - Highlight the cheekbones

 - Dab on foundation

 - Gold Eye-shadow – light inside corners and dark outer corner

-It’s easy to get your own 1970s disco queen look with this 1970s makeup tutorial, but before you start, you need to study your face to decide which features to de-emphasise and which to enhance.
+It’s easy to get your own 1970s disco makeup look with this 1970s makeup tutorial, but before you start, you need to study your face to decide which features to de-emphasize and which to enhance.
 Should you be playing up your cheekbones or lips; reshaping a round face, square jaw?

 1. Shape brows – tweezing from underside only.
 Don’t over tweeze – the current vogue for eyebrows is full !

-2.Brush brows – into upward line, especially at inner corners, an easy way to “open” eyes and “life” a face.
+2.Brush brows – upward line, at inner corners – an easy way to “open” eyes and “life” a face.

 3. Moisturize – before you apply makeup, to protest your skin, help makeup glide on.